NicorDesigns/javawebdevcourse/docs/jee8sessions.md

 #### 4. A login user/password form usually authenticates a User and allows us to associate the users database profile

-#### 5. We also associate specific workflows with Users - registering Charities etc
+#### 5. We also associate specific work-flows with Users - registering Charities etc

-Check in the end git branch of this slide show
+Check in the end Git branch of this slide show

 ##### [Maintaining State Using Sessions Finish Branch](https://github.com/NicorDesigns/javawebdevcourse/tree/jee8web-session-management-start)